-From a geotechnical perspective, the subject site is suitable for the proposed building additions.
-The proposed residential building is expected to be founded on conventional shallow foundations placed on either an undisturbed, glacial till or a clean, shale bedrock bearing surface.
+From a geotechnical perspective, the subject site is suitable for the proposed residential development.
+The proposed residential building is expected to be founded on conventional shallow foundations placed on glacial till or a clean, shale bedrock bearing surface.

 Site Grading and Preparation